 - Batch size: 64 (78 batches per epoch)

-- Optimizer: Adam with $\text{lr} = 0.0002$, $\beta_1 = 0.5$, $\beta_2 = 0.999$
+- Optimizer: Adam, $\text{lr} = 0.0002$, $\beta_1 = 0.5$, $\beta_2 = 0.999$

-- Loss: Binary Cross-Entropy (BCELoss)
+- Loss: BCELoss

-- Noise dimension: $z \in \mathbb{R}^{100}$, sampled from $\mathcal{N}(0, 1)$
+- Noise: $z \in \mathbb{R}^{100}$ sampled from $\mathcal{N}(0, 1)$

-- Data normalization: $[-1, 1]$ to match Tanh output
+- Data normalized to $[-1, 1]$ to match Tanh output

-The Vanilla GAN has 1,489,936 Generator parameters and 533,505 Discriminator parameters.
-The DCGAN has 1,948,545 Generator parameters but only 138,817 Discriminator parameters --- nearly 4$\times$ fewer than the Vanilla GAN's Discriminator.
+Parameter counts: the Vanilla GAN has 1,489,936 Generator and 533,505 Discriminator parameters.
+The DCGAN has a larger Generator (1,948,545 params) but a much smaller Discriminator (138,817 params) --- nearly 4$\times$ fewer than the Vanilla version.

 Training Dynamics: Vanilla GAN

-Final values: $D_{\text{loss}} = 1.2590$, $G_{\text{loss}} = 1.0170$.
+Final losses: $D_{\text{loss}} = 1.2590$, $G_{\text{loss}} = 1.0170$.

 Training Dynamics: DCGAN

-But the convolutional architecture recovers remarkably fast.
-By epoch 4, the Generator loss has plummeted to 0.9791, and by epoch 10 both losses have converged to the ~1.05--1.10 range.
-From epoch 15 onward, the training curves are nearly flat and remarkably stable: $D_{\text{loss}}$ hovers around 1.12--1.14, and $G_{\text{loss}}$ stays near 1.05--1.09.
+Recovery is fast.
+By epoch 4, Generator loss drops to 0.9791.
+By epoch 10, both losses converge to the 1.05--1.10 range.
+From epoch 15 on, training is stable: $D_{\text{loss}}$ stays around 1.12--1.14, $G_{\text{loss}}$ near 1.05--1.09.

-Final values: $D_{\text{loss}} = 1.1260$, $G_{\text{loss}} = 1.0936$.
+Final losses: $D_{\text{loss}} = 1.1260$, $G_{\text{loss}} = 1.0936$.

 Generated Sample Quality